catgauntlet/react-routing-assessment/README.md

 ### Total time spent

 I like to be transparent in the amount of time spent on this, which was 7 hours.
-I lost some time configuring Jest to play nice, so I could write the tests.
+I lost some time configuring Jest to play nice with my setup, which it wouldn't since I'm working with a Server Side Rendered application and session cookies, this meant a lot of time lost on mocking all side dependencies, so I decided to go for e2e tests with cypress (luckily also recommended by Next.js) to test the general flow of the application.
+I then converted all of my Jest tests to Cypress and ran that headlesly pre-push

 ## Links